Search

 Costs

 There is no charge to register the birth of your baby.
-However, if you want a full birth certificate with details of the parents, this costs £10 at the time of registration.
+However, if you would like a full birth certificate with details of the parents, this costs £10 at the time of registration.

 Useful Links